5 Excellent China Adoption Picture Books

 Ping escapes when the little boy who caught him sets him free, and the reader feels happy and satisfied for him to find his own boat and run toward it, willing to take the spank on his back for being the last duck up the boat ramp in order to be back again, safe in his family.

-My children have loved to story of Ping and it has allowed us to talk about the history of China and the different ways people have lived there.
+My children have loved the story of Ping and it has allowed us to talk about the history of China and the different ways people have lived there.
 It has also let us discuss how important the rivers of China have been to the people and how China developed so early into a world power because of its excellent river system.
 Ping is a satisfying bedtime story which is beautifully written and lovingly illustrated.
 It also makes an interesting comparison to Daisy, which I'm sure Jan Brett had in mind when she was writing her book.

 We See the Moon